If you want to enable all builtin Pulsar IO connectors in your Pulsar deployment, you can choose to use

 You can see the producer producing messages and the consumer consuming messages through the DC/OS GUI.

 View Grafana metric output

-While the producer and consumer are running, you can access running metrics information from Grafana.
+While the producer and consumer run, you can access running metrics information from Grafana.

 You can shut down and uninstall the

-pulsar application from DC/OS at any time in two ways:
+pulsar application from DC/OS at any time in the following two ways:

 Using the DC/OS GUI, you can choose Delete at the right end of Pulsar group.